acousticrobot/web-16/_pages/toki-pona/lesson-19-syllables-3.md

 Breaking toki pona into syllables is much more linear in nature than working with containers and infixes.
 Since the syllable glyphs are pretty regular in form, when it comes time to organize them it is best to break them into regular columns.
 Also be aware that the _n_ and the _l_ containers are thinner than the others.
 Sometimes this can work to one's advantage and sometimes it requires a little stretching or squishing.

 See above how nicely the _na_ and _la_ glyphs fill in the last column of _Intenasijonale_?
 But the other _na_ is a little thin in the fleft column, and this space needs to be taken up by the _jo_ in the second column.
-I can't give you a clear set of rules that will work in all situations, so let me show you by example how I might solve fitting an unofficial word into a cartouche.
+I can't give you a clear set of rules that will work in all situations, so let me show you by example how I might solve fitting an syllables into a cartouche.

 #### soweli Kijetesantakalu